Speed limits and other boating restrictions

 Boaters are reminded that the absence of speed limit notices in an area of waterway does not mean that there are no controls on vessel speed.

-All vessel operators should operate their vessel in accordance with the ‘Safe Speed’ requirement in Rule 6 of the Collision Regulations (COLREGs) and are generally required to operate with due care, through provisions such as the ’negligent navigation’ and ’speed dangerous to the public’ offences in Section 13 of the Marine Safety Act 1998.
+All vessel operators should operate their vessel in accordance with the ‘Safe Speed’ requirement in Rule 6 of the Collision Regulations (COLREGs) and are generally required to operate with due care, through provisions such as the ’negligent navigation’ and ’speed dangerous to the public’ offences in Section 13 of the Act.

-Special speed limits also apply to young adult licence holders.
-More information on the young adults licence.
+Special speed limits also apply to licence holders aged from 12 to under 16 years of age.
+More information on boating licences.

 Additionally, other speed restrictions apply when close to other vessels, the shore and structures.
 Know the rules.